riccardopreite/router_Bielefeld/README.md

 smog@maryjane:~$ ssh root@router_ip
 ```

-And type **yes** to register the ssh key and after insert the password that you choosed when loggen the first time in the gateway.
+And type **yes** to register the ssh key if asked and after insert the password that you choosed when you logged the first time in the gateway.

 ### Launch the script